James2022-rgb/glslang-sys/README.md

 The C++ library [glslang](https://github.com/KhronosGroup/glslang) is required (though bindings are only provided for its C interface).
 The [build script](src/build.rs) attempts to obtain the native glslang library binaries in the following order of preference:

 1. Check out and build from source, if feature `build-from-source` is enabled.
+The repository and commit SHA are defined in [known_good.json](known_good.json)
 1. Use the prebuilt binaries in the [prebuilt](prebuilt) directory.

 #### Building from source